jbouffard/geopyspark/docs/guides/layers.rst

 Normalize
 ^^^^^^^^^

-:meth:`~geopyspark.geotrellis.layer.TiledRasterLayer.normalize` will linearly
-transform the data within the layer such that all values fall within a given range.
+``normalize`` will linearly transform the data within the layer such that all values fall within a given range.

 .. code:: python3